Radhika162/Data-Science-Projects/Data science - Excel Project/README.md

 poor quality sleep.
 It can have serious consequences for your physical and mental health, as well as your daily functioning.
 Some common symptoms of sleep deprivation include:
-1. Excessive sleepiness and fatigue during the day
+    1. Excessive sleepiness and fatigue during the day.
-2. Difficulty concentrating and paying attention
+    2. Difficulty concentrating and paying attention.
-3. Mood changes, such as irritability or depression
+    3. Mood changes, such as irritability or depression.
-4. Difficulty remembering things
+    4. Difficulty remembering things.
-5. Decreased ability to perform tasks that require alertness, such as driving or operating machinery
+     5. Decreased ability to perform tasks that require alertness, such as driving or operating machinery.
 Sleep deprivation can have a number of causes, including irregular sleep schedules, stress, and certain medical conditions.Spending more time in bed but getting less amount of sleep due to other unimportant works is also a reason to cause sleep deprivation.